h4rsham/RealTimeChat/README.md

-This will be a real time chat application made with React, Node.js and chatengine.io.
-More will follow as the project matures.

-# Full Stack Chat App
+# Full Stack Chat App Experimentation

 ## Description

-This is a Full Stack React Chat application, made predominantly to understand the integration of a frontend and backend application using services such as React, Node.js and chatengine.io to store data regarding users, messages and online status'.
+This is a functioning Full Stack React Chat application, made predominantly to understand the integration of a frontend and backend application using services such as React, Node.js and chatengine.io to store data regarding users, messages and online status'.

 ## Demo